vim-IDE/vim-IDE/README.md

 	- **vim-node**: Improve node development..
 	- **vim-coloresque**: highlight the text in the form #rrggbb or #rgb in the corresponding color.
 	- **gulp-vim**: Wrapper to gulp
+	- **emmet-vim**: emmet-vim is a vim plug-in which provides support for expanding abbreviations similar to emmet.

 - Arduino development:
 	- **vim-arduino-ino**: provides keybindings and access to template like *arduino-ide*.
 Use *ino*.